 My love of kimchi made me a new friend this week.

-Doing my weekly grocery shopping this Monday, I happened to have a Korean woman at the checkout line.
+Doing my weekly grocery shopping this Monday, I happened to have a Korean woman working my checkout line.
 She noticed my jar of kimchi (for an Asian inspired eggplant burger, in case you were wondering) and asked me about it.
 I mentioned that my half-Korean stepmom introduced me to it, and since then, kimchi has become a favorite of mine.
 She said she found it funny that a food most Americans hate has become so popular with more people incorporating fermented foods in their diet.
 This, of course, launched into a conversation about nutrition which eventually led to me sharing my profession and this little blog.
 By the way, I feel I should mention there wasn't anyone behind me in line.
 I promise, I'm not that girl!

 A few days later when I went back to the store to pick up a forgotten item, my new friend was working again.
 She found my blog and subscribed (Hi Ashley!) and had even cooked my black bean tostadas that night.
 We chatted a bit longer and realized we live in the same neighborhood!